 Be warned that there are toilets on the premises but they are not for general public use.
 Don’t think you can use them if you buy an ice cream or if the kids are busting.

 The owners have a strict policy and will only allow patrons of the “Driftwood Bar” to use them as directed by their liquor license and council regulations.

 The Driftwood Bar is open 7 days per week to sit, relax and enjoy a beer or glass of wine.
-It has a friendly and casual atmosphere and a spot that the local residents like to hang.
+It has a friendly and casual atmosphere and a spot where the local residents like to hang out.